Porsche Ring: History

 The first competitions at the location of the circuit were held in the 1930s.
 The original layout, called Sauga Kolmnurk (Sauga Triangle), was a 6.100 km long circuit utilising three public roads: Nurme tee, Sulu-Papsaare tee and Haapsalu maantee.
 Racing activities at the Kolmnurk ceased in the late 1960s.

 A new circuit, designed by Enn Teppand was built in 1989–90.
 This 3.668 km long layout included one of the corners of the original Kolmnurk as well as two, shortened, straights on Nurme tee and Haapsalu maantee.
 There was also a new section introduced consisting another public road and a short purpose build section.

 In 2000, construction of the current circuit begun.
 The current circuit, opened in 2001, is designed to minimize the use of public roads.
 The 2.173 km long layout uses the sections added in 1990 plus a new straight and a chicane.
 A 350 m long straight on Nurme tee is all that remains of the original 30's circuit.

-In 2012 a new section has been completed, thus making a total length of 3.200 km.
+In 2012 a new section was completed, thus making a total length of 3.200 km.
 The entire track went through the upgrade in order to meet FIA Grade 3 and FIM Grade B standards.

 From August 2021, the circuit is named as Porsche Ring for 5 years.